Huang Kunming: Career

+Publicity Department

-Huang became an alternate member of the 18th Central Committee of the Chinese Communist Party held in the fall of 2012.
+Huang became an alternate of the 18th Central Committee of the Chinese Communist Party held in the fall of 2012.
 In October 2013, he was named deputy head of the Central Publicity Department.
 In December 2014, he was promoted to executive deputy head, with rank equivalent to that of a minister.
 The executive deputy head position of the Publicity Department is a powerful one, as it oversees roughly all day-to-day administrative aspects of the department.
 External observers have called Huang's installation in the position as a means to check the influence of Liu Yunshan, a member of the party's top ruling body the Politburo Standing Committee who is widely believed to be a conservative.
 Huang was also named chief of the Office of the Central Guidance Commission on Building Spiritual Civilization.

-The later years of Huang's career roughly follows in the footsteps of Xi Jinping, who was named General Secretary of the Communist Party in 2012.
+The later years of Huang's career roughly follows in the footsteps of Xi Jinping, who was named the CCP General Secretary in 2012.
 Huang began working with Xi in Fujian province where Xi served as governor.
 Later Huang moved to Zhejiang during Xi's term as Party Committee Secretary there.
-After Xi rose to become party leader, Huang again was transferred from Zhejiang to the party centre.
+After Xi rose to become party leader, Huang again was transferred from Zhejiang to the party center.
 Because of Huang's close links with Xi, he is considered a member of the New Zhijiang Army, an informal grouping of Xi's closest associates who were considered destined for higher office.
-After the 19th Party Congress, Huang became head of the Publicity Department, and a member of the Politburo of the Chinese Communist Party.
+After the 19th Party Congress in October 2017, Huang became head of the Publicity Department, and a member of the Politburo of the Chinese Communist Party.
 Shortly thereafter he also became head of a task force on combating pornography and illegal publications.

-Huang was an alternate member of the 18th Central Committee of the Chinese Communist Party, and a full member of the 19th Central Committee.
+He attended the World Internet Conference in Wuzhen, Zhejiang in November 2018, saying each country had the right to take part equally in cyberspace management.
+In March 2019, Huang spoke at the launch of the Xuexi Qiangguo app, calling it an all-encompassing database of Xi Jinping's thoughts on domestic governance, military building and diplomacy.
+In May 2019, he called for greater global understanding of the Greater Bay Area project in a media summit in Guangzhou.
+In October 2019, at the World Internet Conference, Huang criticized "cold war thinking" and saying by using national security as an excuse, "some countries have attacked some countries and enterprises".
+In November 2021, he called on media to defeat "rumors and prejudice" at the Fourth World Media Summit.
+In August 2022, he attended an "internet civilization" conference in Tianjin, saying that in the last decade, China's cyber civilization "has achieved noticeable results".